Create your first agent

 • Select the right data sources: in this case, I selected a HR documentation in Notion and some folders in Gdrive.

-• Add a small description of the data source: it will help the assistant understand when to use the tool
+• Add a small description of the data source: this will help the agent understand when to use the tool

 Select the "search" tool